is flour bad for you

 Instead, you’re supporting regenerative agriculture: practices that restore soil health, boost nutrient density and flavor in food, and reduce pesticide exposure for our planet and our communities.

-> Shop Heritage and Ancient Flour
+> Shop Flour Freshly Stone-Milled from Heritage Wheat and Ancient Grains

 Latest Articles